Watering

 Severe underwatering causing turgor pressure loss

-Chinese Evergreen petioles rely on cellular water pressure (turgor) to maintain their upright angle.
-When the plant is significantly dehydrated, cells throughout the petiole lose their rigidity simultaneously, and the leaf collapses.
-This is Aglaonema's most dramatic response to stress — a plant that looked healthy yesterday can be entirely flopped over today.
-The positive aspect of this dramatic response is that it is a very clear and early warning: the plant is telling you it needs water before any permanent damage has occurred.
-Most Chinese Evergreen that receive water promptly after this collapse recover fully within 6–12 hours.
+Chinese Evergreen petioles rely on cellular water pressure, or turgor, to hold their upright angle.
+When the plant becomes significantly dehydrated, cells throughout the petiole lose rigidity at roughly the same time, and the leaf collapses rather than wilting gradually one section at a time.
+This is Aglaonema's most dramatic stress response — a plant that looked entirely healthy the day before can be fully flopped over by the next.
+The useful side of this drama is that it functions as a very clear, early warning: the plant is signaling its need for water well before any permanent damage has occurred, and most Chinese Evergreen that receive water promptly after collapsing recover fully within 6 to 12 hours.

 Root rot preventing water uptake despite moist soil

-Less common but more serious: drooping can also occur when the soil is moist but the root system is damaged by rot and cannot absorb water.
-In this case, the plant is effectively dehydrated despite wet soil.
-The soil state is the key diagnostic: dry soil drooping is underwatering; moist soil drooping is root damage.
+Less common but more serious: drooping can also occur when the soil itself is moist but the root system has been damaged by rot and can no longer absorb water effectively.
+In this case the plant is functionally dehydrated even though the soil around it is not.
+The soil condition at the moment of drooping is the key diagnostic detail separating the two causes — dry soil with drooping points to simple underwatering, while moist or wet soil with drooping points to compromised roots.

 How to Fix It